-- The transfer of oil through aboveground piping from ASTs to buildings. - The transfer of oil from tanker trucks to the ASTs and emergency generators. - The filling of vehicle tanks at the fuel dispensing area.
+- The transfer of oil through aboveground and buried piping from ASTs to buildings. - The transfer of oil from tanker trucks to the ASTs and emergency generators. - The filling of vehicle tanks from the exempt USTs at the fuel dispensing area.